R7Marl/R7Marl/README.md

 # 💫 About Me:
-I am a freelance web developer
+I am an experienced freelance web developer, I have been studying programming and computer networks since I was 15 years old, I am currently pursuing a degree in systems engineering.

 ## 🌐 Socials: